jgergic/gooddata.github.com/api/index.md

 1. Transform your data to fit Data Loading Interfaces (DLIs) generated from the [MAQL DDL](maql-ddl.html) script.
 1. Load your data to the GoodData project (see the [Data Loading API](#data))

+<a name="auth" style="position:absolute;">&nbsp;</a>
+## Authentication API

+The authentication API provides access to the GoodData's token-based authentication which is required prior to authorizing access to most GoodData resources.

+To lean more about how to authenticate to GoodData, read the [Authentication API](auth.html) documentation, where you can find an example as well.

 <a name="model" style="position:absolute;">&nbsp;</a>
 ## Modeling API
 Each GoodData project requires so called Logical Data Model (LDM) that describes the data that are available for analysis.
 The LDM consists of mutually connected _attribute_, _fact_, _dataset_, and _folder_ objects.
 These objects are created using a MAQL DDL scripts.